philbooth/escomplex/README.md

   Effectively the number of distinct paths through a block of code.
   Lower is better.
+* Cyclomatic complexity density:
+  Proposed as a modification
+  to cyclomatic complexity
+  by Geoffrey K. Gill and Chris F. Kemerer in 1991, this metric simply re-expresses it as a percentage of the logical lines of code.
+  Lower is better.
 * Halstead metrics:
   Defined by Maurice Halstead in 1977, these metrics are calculated